 - 5.2.6.1 To the extent that the District employs elementary STEAM, P.E. and Music teachers to facilitate the preparation time for classroom teachers, the STEAM, P.E. and Music teachers shall be provided with no less than four (4) preparation periods per week, for no less than four separate days of the week, totaling no less than two hundred (200) minutes.
 No single preparation period shall be less than thirty (30) minutes.
 There shall be a passing period of no more than five (5) minutes between classes for elementary STEAM, P.E. and Music teachers.
-Preparation time lost due to minimum days, vacations, field trips, or unusual circumstances, need not be rescheduled. - 5.2.7 IEP Case Management Period: High school, middle school, and elementary special education teachers, including elementary Resource Service Providers (RSP) teachers, shall be provided additional time for the purpose of IEP Case Management.
+Preparation time lost due to minimum days, vacations, field trips, or unusual circumstances, need not be rescheduled. - 5.2.7 IEP Case Management Period: High school, middle school, and elementary special education teachers shall be provided additional time for the purpose of IEP Case Management.
 High School and Middle School special education teachers shall be provided with the equivalent of one period per day for the purpose of IEP Case Management.
 Elementary special education teachers shall be provided with sixty (60) minutes per week for the purpose of IEP Case Management.
-The IEP Case Management period shall be used for IEP related needs such as, but not limited to: scheduling and planning meetings; conducting special education student assessments; conferences with students, parents, and personnel; etc. - 5.2.8 Parent Teacher Conference: Parent conferences per semester at the Middle School will be structured as follows: - (a) Wednesday parent conferences will begin forty-five (45) minutes following conference day dismissal.
-This first session of conferences will end two (2) hours and thirty (30) minutes after it begins; - (b) Thursday parent conferences will begin forty-five (45) minutes following conference day dismissal; the first Thursday session of parent/teacher conferences will end two (2) hours and thirty (30) minutes after it begins; Thursdays will have a thirty (30) minute break between the two sessions; the second session on Thursdays will be three (3) hours in duration; and - (c) on the third minimum day, unit members will be released at the conclusion of the instructional day unless assigned to a regularly scheduled extra duty assignment. - (d) as long as there is sufficient parental demand for video conferencing, the site administrator will designate at least one (1) session for video conferencing while the remaining one (1) or two (2) sessions may be designated as in person conferencing.
+The IEP Case Management period shall be used for IEP related needs such as, but not limited to: scheduling and planning meetings; conducting special education student assessments; conferences with students, parents, and personnel; etc. - 5.2.8 Parent Teacher Conference: Parent conferences per semester at the Middle School will be structured as follows:

+(a) Wednesday parent conferences will begin forty-five (45) minutes following conference day dismissal.
+This first session of conferences will end two (2) hours and thirty (30) minutes after it begins;

+(b) Thursday parent conferences will begin forty-five (45) minutes following conference day dismissal; the first Thursday session of parent/teacher conferences will end two (2) hours and thirty (30) minutes after it begins; Thursdays will have a thirty (30) minute break between the two sessions; the second session on Thursdays will be three (3) hours in duration; and conferencing while the remaining one (1) or two (2) sessions may be designated as in person conferencing.